civican/legisinfo/44-1/bills/C-19/bill_text.md

 Subsection 19.1(3) of the `Parliament of Canada Act` is replaced by the following:

-**(3)** The Leader of the Government in the Senate or **Government Representative in the Senate, or his or her** nominee, the Leader of the Opposition in the Senate, or **his or her** nominee, and the Leader **or Facilitator of every other recognized party or parliamentary group in the Senate**, or **his or her nominee**, may, in accordance with the rules of the Senate, change the membership of the Committee from time to time, including during periods of prorogation or dissolution.
+**(3)** The Leader of the Government in the Senate or Government Representative in the Senate, or his or her nominee, the Leader of the Opposition in the Senate, or his or her nominee, and the Leader or Facilitator of every other recognized party or parliamentary group in the Senate, or his or her nominee, may, in accordance with the rules of the Senate, change the membership of the Committee from time to time, including during periods of prorogation or dissolution.

 ### Section 239